flywheel-apps/dcm2niix/README.md

-# dcm2niix gear - DICOM to NIfTI conversion using dcm2niix with optional implementation of pydeface.
+# dcm2niix gear - DICOM to NIfTI conversion using dcm2niix with optional implementation of PyDeface.

-A [Flywheel Gear](https://github.com/flywheel-io/gears/tree/master/spec) for implementing [Chris Rorden's dcm2niix](https://github.com/rordenlab/dcm2niix) for converting DICOM to NIfTI, with optional implementation of [Poldrack Lab's pydeface](https://github.com/poldracklab/pydeface) to remove facial structures from NIfTI.
+A [Flywheel Gear](https://github.com/flywheel-io/gears/tree/master/spec) for implementing [Chris Rorden's dcm2niix](https://github.com/rordenlab/dcm2niix) for converting DICOM to NIfTI, with optional implementation of [Poldrack Lab's PyDeface](https://github.com/poldracklab/pydeface) to remove facial structures from NIfTI.

 ## Description

 [Chris Rorden's dcm2niix](https://github.com/rordenlab/dcm2niix) is a popular tool for converting images from the complicated formats used by scanner manufacturers (DICOM, PAR/REC) to the NIfTI format used by many scientific tools. dcm2niix works for all modalities (CT, MRI, PET, SPECT) and sequence types.
-The [Poldrack Lab's pydeface](https://github.com/poldracklab/pydeface) is a popular tool for removing facial structures from NIfTI.
+The [Poldrack Lab's PyDeface](https://github.com/poldracklab/pydeface) is a popular tool for removing facial structures from NIfTI.

 ### Gear Inputs

 #### Required
 * **dcm2niix_input**: Input file for dcm2niix.
-This can be either a DICOM archive ('.dicom.zip'), a PAR/REC archive ('.parrec.zip'), or a single PAR file ('image.PAR').
+This can be either a DICOM archive (.dicom.zip), a PAR/REC archive (.parrec.zip), or a single PAR file (image.PAR).

 #### Optional
 * **rec_file_input**: If dcm2niix_input is a single PAR file, the corresponding REC file ('image.REC') for one par/rec file pair as inputs to dcm2niix.
-* **pydeface_template**: If implementing pydeface, optional template image that will be used as the registration target instead of the default.
+* **pydeface_template**: If implementing PyDeface, optional template image that will be used as the registration target instead of the default.
-* **pydeface_facemask**: If implementing pydeface, optional face mask image that will be used instead of the default.
+* **pydeface_facemask**: If implementing PyDeface, optional face mask image that will be used instead of the default.

 ### Config Settings